cmertz/logstash_rails/README.md

 **LogstashRails.config** takes a redis connection, the redis key for the list to push to and a flag that enables to catch all events (i.e. /.\*/)

-The most basic configuration looks like
+The most basic configuration looks like:

     LogstashRails.config(Redis.connect)

 This will connect to the redis server on localhost, use 'logstash' (default) as key for the redis list to push to and subscribe to all events.

-A more complete example would look like
+A more complete example looks like:

     if Rails.env.production?
       redis = Redis.new('1.2.3.4', '12345')